 Why are the oil sands so important to the industry?

 Canada’s energy future lies in the oil sands.
-Our country possesses approximately 171 billion barrels of oil that can be recovered with today’s technology.
-Of that number, 166 billion barrels are located in the oil sands.
+Canada has about 165 billion barrels of oil that can be recovered with today’s technology.
+Of that number, 96% are located in the oil sands.

 What are the main issues related to oil sands development?

 The oil sands have generated a lot of public debate and misinformation, we believe it is important to separate fact from fiction to ensure we all understand the truth about oil sands development.
 We know Canadians are concerned about our operations and expect that the industry will manage the development of the resource responsibly.
 There are a number of environmental challenges in the oil sands, which are being addressed through an unwavering commitment to technology and innovation.

 What is natural gas?